Any dedicated martial artist knows the importance of training, when ever, and however they can.

 How To Box Without A Punching Bag

 One of the most common and popular methods of boxing at home without a punching bag is shadow boxing.
 A lot of people prefer to do this in front of a mirror, as this allows you to see your form and also feels like your training in front of an opponent/ partner.
+You can also wear your boxing gloves at the same time to fully mimic a fighting experience and also to work on your arm endurance.

 If you don't have any full length mirror to do this in front of, it doesn't matter too much.
 You could even record yourself and watch it back, as at the end of the day, the best way to learn is from your own mistakes.